rostislav-matveev/FvwmPy/README.md

 - **`m.syncmask`** and **`m.nograbmask`**

-  are similar to `m.mask` but contain values of syncmask and nograb masks.
+  are similar to `m.mask` but contain values of syncmask and nograbmask.

 - **`m.winlist`**